 is positive definite.
-All averages in these expressions have to be computed with the canonical pdf.
+All averages in these expressions have to be computed with the full canonical pdf (no Gaussian approximation needed).

 In this process we have proven a form of fluctuation-dissipation theorem or, in other words, a relation between a susceptibility (to changes in temperature) and connected fluctuations (of the energy):